 The Principal's salary is included within Norland's grading structure and has a 4-point incremental range.
 Progression through this grade is determined by the Remuneration Committee annually and is based on individual performance which is reviewed by the Chair of the Board.
+The Principal's salary increase for the year ended 31 July 2024 was 0.5% (as per all staff), and overtime payments were received for work on the ECA (Abu Dhabi) project.

-The pay multiple of the Principal for 2022/2023 is 3.49 with the median earnings for Norland's workforce as £36,474.
-HESA data on the head of provider remuneration for 2022/2023 shows a vast range of median figures across providers.
+The pay multiple of the Principal for 2023/2024 is 3.75 with the median earnings for Norland's workforce as £39,185.
+HESA data on the head of provider remuneration for 2023/2024 shows a vast range of median figures across providers.
 The Principal's pay multiple is towards the lower end of this range.

-2023 2022
+2024 2023

 Number Number

-Basic salary as a multiple of median basic salary of staff Total remuneration as a multiple of median total remuneration of staff 3.12 3.49 3.43 3.69
+Basic salary as a multiple of median basic salary of staff Total remuneration as a multiple of median total remuneration of staff 3.27 3.75 3.12 3.49